botter-nidnul/botter-nidnul.github.io/Urbit_on_Android_Termux.md

 Start up Termux, then access the notification panel from the top of your screen, and click Termux's notification - you'll want to acquire wakelock to keep your Urbit running.

-You'll also want to disable battery optimization (or whatever your particular version of Android calls it) for Termux which will be deeply buried somewhere in the settings app. (this is supposed to happen automatically the first time you tell termux to acquire wakelock, but it didn't seem to work for me)
+You'll also want to make sure battery optimization (or whatever your particular version of Android calls it) has been turned off for Termux.
+This is supposed to happen automatically the first time you tell Termux to acquire wakelock, but it didn't seem to happen for me.
+This option will be deeply buried somewhere in the settings app.

+Your particular ROM may have an aggressive process killer that will murder Termux if it runs too intensively for too long.
+I've personally suffered from OnePlus's BgDetect, which I prevent from doing its dirty work by opening the recent apps switcher, clicking on the three dots in the upper right hand corner of the Termux screenshot and clicking "🔒Lock".

 ### Step Three: Install Pkgs